ros-realtime/rtwg_documentation/source/Guides/Real-Time-Operating-System-Setup/Real-Time-Linux/build_rt_kernel_using_docker.md

 This document explains how to build a real-time kernel using a docker container provided by the ROS Real-Time Working Group.
 The docker container comes with cross-compilation tools installed, and a ready-to-build RT kernel.
 This should be the prefered option for those users who simply want to use to cross-compile a new kernel.

-## Limitations
+## Supported configuration

 For the moment, the tool supports the following options:
-- XXX kernel version and
+- 5.4.0 kernel version and 5.4.86-rt48 patch
 - crosscompilation for aarch64
 - pre-configured kernel settings

-In the future, more additional settings will be supported.

 ## Build and run docker container